Should You Choose CME with a Gift Card or Take the Discount?

 Three Year Access - Oakstone CME with Amazon Gift Card

 A good illustration of this concept is CMEinfo Insider from Oakstone.
 The best option, in my opinion, is the three-year membership.
-This costs $5,449 and comes with a $3,000 Amazon gift card.
+This used to cost $5,449, but now is available at a 50% discount for just $2,249.

 Here’s a more detailed cost breakdown that we did for this and a few other similar offers.

 And for us long-term planners, CMEinfo Insider frees up next year or two of CME allowance, while making sure you can earn enough CME credits each year.
-This can make traveling to those interesting, but smaller and less CME credit-dense conferences much more attractive.
+This can make traveling to those interesting, but smaller and less CME credit-dense conferences, much more viable.

 Two Year Access - BoardVitals CME with Gift Card